Breeze Card: Criticisms

 The pilot installation of the system at the Bankhead station created controversy when it was discovered the fare gates ended 15 in from the ground, allowing fare evaders to crawl underneath the gates.
 The issue was since corrected with the attachment of plastic bars to the bottom of the gates, reducing the gap to 6 in and virtually eliminating the possibility of fare evaders crawling through it.
 Incidents have also been noted in which people trick the sensors to believe that a person is exiting a station while actually entering, but has been alleviated by requiring the use of a card to exit stations.

 There have been many problems with BVMs not accepting credit cards and/or debit cards that have lasted for days.

 Technology

 The Breeze Card uses the MIFARE smart-card system from Dutch company NXP Semiconductors, a spin-off from Philips.
 System supports single-use as well as multi-use cards.
 The disposable, single-use tickets contain MIFARE Ultralight technology.

-The first generation of Breeze cards were MIFARE Classic cards and were blue in color.
+The first generation of Breeze cards (blue cards) were MIFARE Classic cards and were blue in color.
 These cards have been phased out due to known security weaknesses and are no longer valid for transportation.

-The current generation Breeze cards, which are grey in color are called silver cards, are based on MIFARE DESFire EV1 technology.
+The current generation Breeze cards (grey cards) are based on MIFARE DESFire EV1 technology.